Jon Berti Preview, Player Props: Marlins vs. Mets

 Mets Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Mets pitching staff ranks 14th in the league.
+- The Mets pitching staff is 14th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Mets have the 19th-ranked team ERA across all MLB pitching staffs (4.36).
+- The Mets' 4.36 team ERA ranks 19th across all league pitching staffs.

 - The left-hander last pitched on Tuesday, Sept.
 19 against the Miami Marlins, when he threw 5 2/3 innings, allowing two earned runs while giving up six hits.